gillescochez/laboite/README.md

 // debugging tools
 log: false, // if enabled all method called made using the call method will be logged into the console
-debug: false, // enable | disable error reporting (using console.error() if available otherwise default to alert())
+debug: false, // enable | disable error reporting (using console.error() if available otherwise default to throw)

 // data options
 data: false, // can be used to pass the data to use when calling the plugin
-dataURL: false, // can be used to pass a URL which can be request via ajax to get the data for the plugin
+dataURL: false, // can be used to pass a URL which can be request via ajax to get the data
-jsonp: false, // set wether the ajax call for data should be json or jsonp (cross domain querying)
+jsonp: false, // set wether the ajax call for data should be handled as jsonp

 // layout
-layout: 'modal', // modal | inline (can be extended via $.fn.laboite.layouts to use custom ones)
+layout: 'modal', // modal | inline

 // Options related to the injected UI
 inject: false, // if true the UI will be inserted into the injectTarget selector